futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

             ++ es
 ```

-#### A word on efficiency

-The goal of this blog post is not to show how to implement inductive graphs in the
-real-world but to give an intuition of how they work.
-An efficient implementation
-must use a more efficient data structure than the one shown above and more
-importantly pattern matching must run in linear time for graph algorithms to be
-performant.
-It's quite easy to notice that the toy implementations shown so far
-are not even close to that running time.
-A real-world implementation
-based on Martin Erwigs' paper is available on [Stackage](https://www.stackage.org/lts-9.14/package/fgl-5.5.3.1)
-so if you're curious to know how it is possible to implement inductive graphs
-efficiently I'll encourage to study the source code.
-I'll possibly cover the topic in a future blog post.

 ### Functional graph algorithms

 Having our inductive definitions of graphs, it's time to show how that can be